 This keto pumpkin cheesecake is seriously one of the best keto Thanksgiving dessert recipes you can make.

-It's quick and easy to make, and if you love pumpkin - or just the flavors of fall - this keto pumpkin cheesecake will totally hit the spot.
+It's quick and easy to make, and if you love pumpkin pie filling and classic cheesecake - or just the flavors of fall - this keto pumpkin cheesecake will totally hit the spot.

 And, "easy to make" might be an understatement for this recipe.
 Honestly, this pumpkin cheesecake is so easy to make that even if you've never made a cheesecake before, it will taste like you're a pro.

 Oh, and did I mention that all you need to make the pumpkin cheesecake filling and almond flour crust are just a few basic keto friendly ingredients?

 Well, it's true!